 M32 is a main highway in Kazakhstan, with a total length of 2,046km.
 The road starts in the border with Russia and after 40 hours driving, the road ends in the border with Kyrgyzstan.
-The surface of the road is asphalt, gravel, and sand.
+The surface of the road part of the European Route 8, is asphalt, gravel, and sand.